nick-kanakis/Algorithms/traversal/DFS/DFS.md

 2) Until stack is empty repeat
     1) Pop next node from stack
     2) Mark node as visited
-    3) Push all neighbors of the node in stack (IN REVERSE), if they are not already visited
+    3) Push all neighbors of the node in stack (IN REVERSE), if they are not already visited.
     4) Go to 1

 ## Time Complexity